Simone Weil: Factory work and travels

+In 1933, Weil was dismissed from a teaching job in Auxerre and transferred to Roanne.
 Weil participated in the French general strike of 1933, called to protest against unemployment and wage cuts.
-The following year, she took a 12-month leave of absence from her teaching position to work incognito as a labourer in two factories, one owned by Renault, believing that this experience would allow her to connect with the working class.
-In 1935, she resumed teaching and donated most of her income to political causes and charitable endeavours.
+The following year, she took a 12-month leave of absence from her teaching position to work incognito as a labourer in two factories, one owned by Alstom and one by Renault, believing that this experience would allow her to connect with the working class.

+In 1935, she began teaching in Bourges and started Entre Nous, a journal that was produced and written by factory workers.
+Weil donated most of her income to political causes and charitable endeavours.